 Many injuries and illnesses we experience are due to the choices we make, as individuals and as communities -- choices about smoking, what we eat, and whether we pursue preventive health screenings.
 Further, many health problems are caused by socio-economic forces that lead to health disparities among certain groups of people.

 In this division, our faculty study behaviors and health choices and the methods used to change behaviors at the individual and community level.
-Our research includes tobacco control and cessation, employment after cancer, childhood obesity, and family violence as a public health issue, to name a few.
+Our research includes tobacco control and cessation, sexual and reproductive health, cancer screening and vaccination, childhood obesity, and family violence as a public health issue, to name a few.

 Pursuing study in health behavior and health promotion can lead to a career that makes a difference in people's lives.
 Our students go on to pursue careers from researchers to local public health practitioners to wellness coordinators in nonprofit organizations.